Key takeaways:

 To benefit from the abovementioned advantages, an IoT provider needs to follow the cloud migration strategy we talk about next.

-How to manage IoT devices remotely
+What are the steps to manage IoT devices remotely?

 To ensure such IoT network management, an IoT provider needs to take three important steps.
 Let’s look at them one by one.